 When the term Alpha male is thrown around, women often nod their heads, high five and agree that it’s the type of man they desire.
 A round of bashing “softer” men as not manly enough and the problem with today’s men usually follows.
 However, when women are given definitions and adjectives that describe both Alpha males and Beta males and asked to choose the one they would most desire in a mate; well, they shockingly and overwhelmingly chose Beta males and their characteristics.

 Results found by an unscientific, random social media poll, I posted a description and adjectives of Alpha males and Beta males and asked women which they’d prefer?
 103 women responded and by an astounding margin of 85 (82.5%) to 15 (14.6%) women chose Beta males in convincing fashion; 3(2.9%) women dismissed both types.

-Women that stated that they preferred a man that was domineering, authoritative, aggressive; generally described themselves as having a slick mouth, having an attitude, being stubborn or being a handful.
+Women who stated that they preferred a man that was domineering, authoritative, aggressive, generally described themselves as having a slick mouth, having an attitude, being stubborn or being a handful.

 Chequeta expressed of Alpha males, “Nothing like a respectful, take charge kind of man.”

 Shayla emphatically stated, “I don’t want someone I can walk over or just let me say whatever.
 I want someone I can talk things through with and can communicate with me without having to pull teeth.”

 These women seem to desire/need a man who will keep them in check.
 Strong, aggressive, and dominant in their own right they seem to look for men with energy more dominant than their own so that they won’t run all over him.
 Some of the women that preferred Alpha men, spoke of Beta males as being passive or sounding weak.

 A few women voiced concerns regarding both types of men.
 May stated she would choose neither.
 “Alpha men sound like abusers or dictators but Betas sounds passive.”